Wentworth Club: Today

 Wentworth Club is best known for its associations with professional golf.
-It has three eighteen-hole courses: the famous Harry Colt-designed West Course from 1926, the earlier yet lesser-played East Course which was also designed by Colt in 1924, the recent Edinburgh Course designed by John Jacobs, and a nine-hole par-3 executive course.
+It has three eighteen-hole courses: the famous Harry Colt-designed West Course from 1926, the earlier yet lesser-played East Course, which was also designed by Colt in 1924, the recent Edinburgh Course designed by John Jacobs, and a nine-hole par-3 executive course.

-The headquarters of the PGA European Tour are located at the club, and each year it hosts the Tour's PGA Championship.
+The headquarters of the PGA European Tour is located at the club, and each year it hosts the Tour's PGA Championship.
 It was the venue of the 1953 Ryder Cup and of the World Match Play Championship from 1964 until 2007.

-The club is surrounded by and entwined with the Wentworth Estate, one of the most expensive private estates in the London suburbs, which was built at the same time, where many top golfers and other celebrities have homes.
+The club is surrounded by and entwined with the Wentworth Estate, one of the most expensive private estates in the London suburbs, which was built simultaneously, where many top golfers and other celebrities have homes.
 One of them is Ernie Els, who became the club's "world-wide touring professional" in 2005.
 Over the winter of 2005-06 Els, who was developing a golf course design practice, made alterations to the West Course, lengthening it by 310 yd and adding 30 bunkers.

 Wentworth also has a tennis and health club.
-The Wentworth Tennis and Health Club consists of a gymnasium, dance studio, health spa, ozone swimming pool and Jacuzzi, crèche facilities, changing rooms, and a café.
+The Wentworth Tennis and Health Club comprises a gymnasium, dance studio, health spa, ozone swimming pool and Jacuzzi, crèche facilities, changing rooms, and a café.
 The extensive facility was completed in 1999 for £9 million by architects Broadway Malyan.